spendierk/TKET_intro/README.md

 If you want to run the notebook on your machine, please install all Python packages outlined in "requirements.txt", "runtime.txt", and "apt.txt".

+# Introduction to Quantum Computing: Notes
+Here you will find some of my notes on the fundamentals of computation by circuits, logic gates, and the differences between classical bits and qubits.
+It will also introduce the postulates of quantum computing, providing a foundation for understanding the principles that differentiate quantum computing from classical computing.
+Furthermore, the notes will cover the Bloch sphere, superposition, complex numbers, measurement, linear algebra, and the quantum circuit model.

 # Quantum Error Mitigation

 ```qermit``` is a Python module for [running error-mitigation protocols](https://github.com/CQCL/Qermit) on quantum processors using ```PyTKET```.